MapColonies/mapproxy/README.md

 Change volume to point to a mapproxy configuration file in [docker-compose.yml](docker-compose.yml)

-Start the server and uwsgi metrics exporter
+Start the mapproxy app

 ```bash
   docker compose up --build
 ```

-Stop the server
+Stop the app

 ```bash
   docker compose down